-A. Character evidence generally.
-Evidence of a person's character or a trait of character is not admissible for the purpose of proving action in conformity therewith on a particular occasion, except:

-(1) Character of accused.
-Evidence of a pertinent trait of character offered by an accused, or by the prosecution to rebut the same;

-(2) Character of victim.
-Evidence of a pertinent trait of character of the victim of the crime offered by an accused, or by the prosecution to rebut the same or evidence of a character trait of peacefulness of the victim offered by the prosecution in a homicide case to rebut evidence that the victim was the first aggressor;

-(3) Character of witness.
-Evidence of the character of a witness, as provided in Rules 11-607, 11-608 and 11-609.

-B. Other crimes, wrongs or acts.
+- A. Character evidence generally.
+Evidence of a person's character or a trait of character is not admissible for the purpose of proving action in conformity therewith on a particular occasion, except: - (1) Character of accused.
+In a criminal case, evidence of a pertinent trait of character offered by an accused, or by the prosecution to rebut the same; - (2) Character of victim.
+In a criminal case, and subject to the limitations imposed by Rule 11-413 NMRA, evidence of a pertinent trait of character of the victim of the crime offered by an accused, or by the prosecution to rebut the same or evidence of a character trait of peacefulness of the victim offered by the prosecution in a homicide case to rebut evidence that the victim was the first aggressor; - (3) Character of witness.
+Evidence of the character of a witness, as provided in Rules 11-607, 11-608 and 11-609 NMRA. - B. Other crimes, wrongs or acts.
 Evidence of other crimes, wrongs or acts is not admissible to prove the character of a person in order to show action in conformity therewith.
 It may, however, be admissible for other purposes, such as proof of motive, opportunity, intent, preparation, plan, knowledge, identity or absence of mistake or accident.
+The prosecution in a criminal case shall provide reasonable notice in advance of trial, or during trial if the court excuses pretrial notice on good cause shown, of any such evidence it intends to introduce at trial.

+[Approved, effective July 1, 1973; as amended, effective April 1, 1976; December 1, 1993; as amended by Supreme Court Order 06-8300-25, effective December 18, 2006; by Supreme Court Order 07-8300-35, effective February 1, 2008.]

-Paragraph B was changed to conform to the federal rule.
+Committee Commentary. - Paragraph B was changed to conform to the federal rule.
 The change emphasizes admissibility of evidence to prove motive, etc., but is not considered a substantive change.